nikodunk/blog/content/heroku-ssl-google-domains-2019.md

 	heroku certs:auto:refresh

 In Terminal to refresh, and check the Heroku Dashboard to confirm it's working.

-Didn't even need Heroku SSL redirect anymore in 2019.
+I install [heroku-ssl-redirect](https://github.com/nodenica/node-heroku-ssl-redirect) for node to force HTTPS upgrades.

 Have a great year!